dustinpfister/blog_posts/_posts/js-math-random.md

 ## 4 - Random Color methods

 Now for some [random color method examples](https://stackoverflow.com/questions/1484506/random-color-generator) that should work okay when it comes to client side javaScript.
+These are many ways go do about making this kind of method, and many little features when it comes to having control over various aspects of this kind of process.
+For example some times I might want to have random shads of just a single color channel.
+Also I might want to have a random range of colors.
+Other times I might want to have a static array of options for colors and I just want to have one of those options.

 ### 4.1 - array of color options